gleisner/csharp-tdd/README.md

    * Act / When
    * Assert / Then
 - [Inversion of control](https://martinfowler.com/articles/injection.html)
-   * Use constructor-based dependency injection with the IoC framework of choice
+   * Use constructor-based dependency injection with your IoC framework of choice
      - Naturally limits the number of hard dependencies as you see the number of constructor arguments grow
      - Ensures that the class is fully initialized before it's used (unlike setter-based injection)